frivolt/openrefinewiki/Installation-Instructions.md

 **Run**: In that folder, run the .exe file in that folder.
 You should see the Command window in which Google Refine runs.
 By default, the Command window has a black background and text in monospace font in it.

-**Shut down**: When you need to shut down Google Refine, switch to that Command window, and press Ctrl-C. Wait until there's a message that says the shutdown is complete.
-That window might close automatically, or you can close it yourself.
+**Shut down**: When you need to shut down Google Refine, switch to that Command window and press Ctrl-C. Wait until there's a message that says the shutdown is complete.
+That window might close automatically or you can close it yourself.
 If you get asked, "Terminate all batch processes?
 Y/N", just press Y.

 ### Mac OSX

-**Install**: once you have downloaded the .dmg file, open it, and drag the Google Refine icon into the Applications folder icon (just like you would normally install Mac applications).
+**Install**: Once you have downloaded the .dmg file, open it and drag the Google Refine icon into the Applications folder icon (just like you would normally install Mac applications).

-**Run**: to launch Google Refine, go to the Applications folder and double click the Google Refine app.
+**Run**: To launch Google Refine, go to the Applications folder and double click the Google Refine app.
 You'll see the Google Refine app appear in your dock.

-**Shut down**: You can switch to the Google Refine app (clicking on its icon in the dock) and invoke its Quit command.
+**Shut down**: You can switch to the Google Refine app (by clicking on its icon in the dock) and invoke its Quit command.

 ### Linux